vguhesan/k8sdev-fastapi-postgresql/README.md

 podman-compose -f compose.yaml up -d
 ```

-# Sample View in Podman Desktop
+## Sample View in Podman Desktop

 ![Container View](docs/images/podman-container-view.jpg)
 ![Volume View](docs/images/podman-volume-view.jpg)

-# To reinitialize the Postgres Volume
+## How to reinitialize the Postgres Volume?

 ```
 # Stop and delete the containers, then: